 Coverages Provided by FVWC Policies

 An endemic disease is a disease that is common in a certain country or location but is not typically found in the worker's home state.
-An example is leptospirosis, a bacterial disease common in Indonesia.
+An example of such a disease is leptospirosis—a bacterial disease common in warm climate areas with high rainfall amounts.
 If Jane contracted leptospirosis during her business trip and incurred medical expenses for treatment, those expenses would be covered under her employer's FVWC insurance.

 Employers Liability Coverage